 Iftar, the meal where the fast is broken, is an occasion where friends and family join together to enjoy a delicious meal and revel in warm and welcoming company.

-Restaurants in most of major cities offer great value fixed-price Iftar buffets, and some hotels even feature giant tents inviting residents and visitors alike to take part in the culinary delight of breaking the fast.
+Restaurants in most major cities offer great value fixed-price Iftar buffets, and some hotels even feature giant tents inviting residents and visitors alike to take part in the culinary delight of breaking the fast.

 For the most worthwhile Arabic experience, expats may be lucky enough to be invited into an Arabic home – an honour to be cherished.